imogen-k/turtle-dash/README.md

 ## Installation and setup

 * Clone this repository locally with `git clone https://github.com/imogen-k/turtle-dash.git`
-* Change into the project folder with  `cd turtle-wiggle`
+* Change into the project folder with  `cd turtle-dash`
 * Install all dependencies with `npm install`
 * To run locally install a local server such a Live server on VS code
 * Right click on the `index.html` file and select `Open with live server' to run